EarToEarOak/Wild-Find/readme.md

 From Falconer one or more surveys can be selected (a survey is generated each time Harrier is run), as well as individual scans (a scan is a sweep of frequencies at a particular time).
 Finally the detected signals can be filtered (to include particular collars or exclude erroneous transmissions).

+Start Falconer by using the command:

+    python falconer.py

 ## License ##

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation version 3.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation version 2.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.